BHS Stage 2 Care

 Optional Study Week

 Practical application of the knowledge gained through studying the course modules and completing the work assignments will be demonstrated and assessed.
-A mock BHS Stage 1 Horse Knowledge and Care examination will be taken on the final day.
+A mock BHS Stage 2 Care examination will be taken on the final day.

 Enrolment and Fees